 - There are a variety of competitions and programs that recognise and celebrate excellence in students of all ages in a range of areas – the Young Archies portrait painting competition, Robocup robotics, the Tasmanian Science Talent Search, MyState film festival, the What Matters? writing competition, Australian Maths Trust competitions and Tournament of Minds, to name a few.

-- A process for applying for early entry to Kindergarten is available for young children who have been formally identified as being highly gifted.
-This process may change under proposed amendments to the Education Act, however, any changes will not apply until 2020.
+- A process for applying for early entry to school is available for young children who have been formally identified as being highly gifted.

 GIFTED ONLINE – courses for gifted and talented students